Skip to Content

 mixed fudge

-Pour the fudge mix into the prepared pan, decorate with some candy corn and pretzel pieces, and place in the fridge to set.
+Pour the fudge mix into the prepared pan and decorate with the reserved candy corn and pretzel pieces.
+Then place it in the fridge to set.

 ready to cool

 When the fudge has set, cut into pieces and serve.
-It makes about 40 one inch size pieces of fudge with around 175 calories each.
+It makes 40 roughly one inch size pieces of fudge.

 candy corn fudge.